gursimar2708/instacart-market-basket-analysis/README.md

 # Instacart Customer Behavior Analysis

 This is my second portfolio project.
-After the churn analysis in Python, I wanted to work with something closer to how data actually exists in real companies: spread across multiple related tables, requiring real SQL joins to answer anything useful.
-A single flat CSV is a good learning exercise but it doesn't reflect what most analyst jobs actually look like day to day.
+I wanted to work with a proper relational database with multiple connected tables since that's much closer to how data actually lives in real companies compared to a single flat CSV file.

 ## The Problem

 Instacart is a grocery delivery platform.
-Like any repeat purchase business, understanding customer behavior matters: when do people shop, what do they buy, and which products bring them back?
+Like any repeat purchase business, Instacart wants to understand when do people shop, what do they buy, and which products bring them back?
 Getting those answers right means better recommendations, smarter inventory decisions, and stronger retention.